emmaghl/QCP_7/README.md

     if t == "L" or t == "l":
         qc = QuantumComputer(n, 'Lazy')
 ```
 The register is then called and both the bits and the basis are setup and printed to the terminal.
 They are then passed to the method `encode_message` which follows  the flow diagram, as seen in the report, to setup the qubits.
-The user knows this is compelted once the terminal prints:
+The user knows this is completed once the terminal prints:
 ```
 Person A has their secretly encoded message ready to send to person B.
 ```